Constitution of the United Kingdom: Judiciary

 Proceedings in the UK Supreme Court, which moved to its modern home at Middlesex Guildhall in 2009, are web-streamed live.

+Due to the history of the United Kingdom, there are three jurisdictions: England and Wales (formally known as 'England' prior to the Welsh Language Act 1967), Scotland, and Northern Ireland, that follow distinct legal systems of English law, Scots law, and Northern Ireland law.

 The judiciary in the United Kingdom has the essential functions of upholding the rule of law, democracy, and human rights.
 The highest court of appeal, renamed from the House of Lords officially from 2005, is the Supreme Court.
 The Lord Chancellor's role changed dramatically on 3 April 2006, as a result of the Constitutional Reform Act 2005.
 Due to the Constitutional Reform Act of 2005, the make up of the Judiciary is clearly demonstrated for the first time inside the Constitution.
 This form of enshrined law presents a new branch of government.
 An independent Supreme Court has been established, separate from the House of Lords and with its own independent appointments system, staff, budget and building.

 Further aspects of this explores how independent the Judiciary has become.
-An Appointments Commission, responsible for selecting candidates to recommend for judicial appointment to the Secretary of State for Justice was established.
+An Appointments Commission, responsible for selecting candidates to recommend for judicial appointment to the secretary of state for justice was established.
 The Judicial Appointments Commission ensures that merit remains the sole criterion for appointment and the appointments system is modern, open and transparent.
 In terms of scrutiny, A Judicial Appointment and Conduct Ombudsman, responsible for investigating and making recommendations concerning complaints about the judicial appointments process, and the handling of judicial conduct complaints within the scope of the Constitutional Reform Act, provides checks and balances to the Supreme Court.